Common White Noise Mistakes for Baby Sleep to Avoid

 When your baby cries, you have to: first, turn on the calming reflex, and second, keep it turned on.

-Once the outburst starts to settle, keep the calming reflex turned out by playing a rumbly sound, about the intensity of a gentle shower (65 to 70 dB).
-I particularly recommend using a smart sleeper that automatically boosts the noise during crying bouts and lowers it to a deep, rumbly sound as babies calm.
+Once the outburst starts to settle, keep the calming reflex turned on by playing a rumbly sound, about the intensity of a gentle shower (65 to 70 dB).
+That's where SNOO can be helpful.
+This smart sleeper automatically boosts the noise during crying bouts and lowers it to a deep, rumbly sound as babies calm.